astamm/nloptr/cran-comments.md

     * checking line endings in C/C++/Fortran sources/headers ...
 NOTE
-    Found the following sources/headers with CR or CRLF line endings: src/nlopt/x64/include/nlopt.f
+    Found the following sources/headers with CR or CRLF line endings: inst/include/nlopt.f
-      src/nlopt/x64/include/nlopt.hpp
-      inst/include/nlopt.f
       inst/include/nlopt.hpp
     Some Unix compilers require LF line endings.

-This NOTE appears only on Windows.
-These files are generated automatically upon compilation of NLopt.
+    * checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+      'lastMiKTeXException'

+These NOTEs appear only on Windows.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of [**nloptr**](https://astamm.github.io/nloptr/) using the [**revdepcheck**](https://r-lib.github.io/revdepcheck/) package.